Legacy SEMP

 SEMP v1 Request Over Message Bus Service

 The SEMP v1 Request Over Message Bus feature is provided as a light-weight alternative to the full administrative access that is supported by the SEMP v1 Request Over HTTP transport service.
 This feature allows network management and client applications that support request/reply convenience functions and methods to manage an event broker.
-For example, a client application using a Solace messaging API can publish a request to a destination that uses a specific command topic, and the event broker returns a reply back to the client application.
+For example, a client application using a messaging API can publish a request to a destination that uses a specific command topic, and the event broker returns a reply back to the client application.

 MQTT and OpenMAMA clients do not support SEMP v1 Request Over Message Bus functionality.